qhliew0302/ChatBot/README.txt

-In a python enviroment install the following libraries -
+In a python enviroment (3.8 or below) install the following libraries -

 json
 random